zalo/Symplex/README.md

 To add a new language:
 - Implement the conversion of a block of that language's code to a SymPy string (`convertToSympy()`) inside a new `*LANGUAGE*Support.ts` file.
-- At the top of `extension.ts`, add a new case for your [language's identifier](https://code.visualstudio.com/docs/languages/identifiers), calling your `convertToSympy()` function.
+- Throughout `extension.ts`, add a new case for your [language's identifier](https://code.visualstudio.com/docs/languages/identifiers), calling your `convertToSympy()` function.
 - In `python/symplex.py`, add a case for your language's conversion (SymPy supports codegen in many languages already, so check to see if it's already there).
 - Test it by building the extension with `F5`!

 ### Future Work

 Add support for
-- VS Code Snippets/Better GUI
 - Gradients
 - Vectors/Matrices
 - Algebraic "Functions"
 - [Wolfram CAS Backend?](https://blog.wolfram.com/2019/05/16/announcing-the-wolfram-client-library-for-python/)

 ## Release Notes

+### 0.0.4 - Add Snippets

+Group all Symplex functionality underneath the `symplex.Evaluate` command.
+Add snippets which document a few of the SymPy features that Symplex exposes.

 ### 0.0.3 - Major Refactor